zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Metric is a variable to monitor( CPU utilization,erc...)

-**Note**:EC2 Memeory usage is by fault not pushed(must be pushed from inside the instance as a custon metric)
+**Note**:EC2 Memeory usage is by fault not pushed(must be pushed from inside the instance as a custom metric) Remember that by default, CloudWatch doesn't monitor memory usage but only the CPU utilization, Network utilization, Disk performance, and Disk Reads/Writes.

 ## 239 CloudWatch Custom Metrics